animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} provides an implementing class (`org.apache.geode.pdx.ReflectionBasedAutoSerializer`) that uses Java Reflection.
+GemFire provides an implementing class (`org.apache.geode.pdx.ReflectionBasedAutoSerializer`) that uses Java Reflection.
 However, it is common for developers to provide their own implementation.
 The value of the attribute is simply a reference to a